+In this section, we review the main previously known challenges related to quantifying uncertainty in LOO-CV, specifically for predictive performance differences.

-First, as shown by \citet{bengio_Grandvalet_2004}, there is no generally unbiased estimator for the variance of $\elpdHat{\Mk}{\y}$ nor $\elpdHat{\Md}{\y}$.
-As each observation is part of $n-1$ ``training'' sets, the contributing terms in $\elpdHat{\cdot}{\yobs}$ are not independent, and the naive variance estimator use to compute $\seHat{\Md}{\y})$ in \eqref{eq_naive_estimator_main} is biased \citep[see e.g.][]{Sivula+etal:2022:unbiased}.
-Even though it is possible to derive unbiased estimators for certain models \citep{Sivula+etal:2022:unbiased}, an exact unbiased estimator is not required for useful approximations.
-It is problematic that based on experimental results, the variance of $\elpdHat{\Mk}{\y}$ can be greatly underestimated when $n$ is small, if the model is misspecified, or there are outliers in the data \citep{bengio_Grandvalet_2004,varoquaux2017166,varoquaux201868}.
-We show that under-estimation of the variance also holds in the case of model comparison with $\elpdHat{\Md}{\y}$, and even more so for models with very similar predictions.
+\para{No Unbiased Estimator for the Variance} \citet{bengio_Grandvalet_2004} show that there is no generally unbiased estimator for the variance of $\elpdHat{\Mk}{\y}$ nor $\elpdHat{\Md}{\y}$.
+As each observation is part of $n-1$ ``training'' sets, the contributing terms in $\elpdHat{\cdot}{\yobs}$ are not independent.
+The naive variance estimator used to compute $\seHat{\Md}{\y})$ in~\eqref{eq_naive_estimator_main} is biased \citep[see e.g.][]{Sivula+etal:2022:unbiased}.
+Even though it is possible to derive unbiased estimators for certain models \citep{Sivula+etal:2022:unbiased}, an exact unbiased estimator is not required if the bias is negligible.
+Based on experimental results, the variance of $\elpdHat{\Mk}{\y}$ can be greatly underestimated when $n$ is small, if the model is misspecified, or if there are outliers in the data \citep{bengio_Grandvalet_2004,varoquaux2017166,varoquaux201868}.
+We show that under-estimation of the variance also holds for $\elpdHat{\Md}{\y}$, even more when the models have similar predictions.